filipifirmino/trybe-exercises/readme.md

-# Day studing git and github
-My first commit in use git on SSH
+# This repository is exclusive for trybe's daily exercises and challenges
+Content covered
+> GIT
+> SSH
+> SHELL
+> HTML & CSS